-This is the ninth year of Kiwanis's BAM!
+This is the tenth year of Kiwanis's BAM!
 (Bike Around Mayfield!)
 Metric Century Ride,

 and we hope to make it our best yet.
 The event coincides with